JasonPollman/DynamicInterval/readme.md

 # @jasonpollman/dynamic-interval
-**For the rare cases when you might need an interval in which the delay between calls is dynamic.**
+**For the rare cases when you might need an interval where the delay between calls is dynamic.**
 This small utility library exports two functions `setDynamicInterval` and `clearDynamicInterval`.

 ## Install